kotachang/UBCSubbots/Cameras/calibration/README.md

 # How to calibrate cameras

-How to calibrate fisheye cameras for ROS: A short guide, so you don't have to waste time like I did.
+How to calibrate fisheye cameras for ROS: A short guide.
 This is using Matlab's app 'Camera Calibrator' app.

 *NOTE: I wrote a script to automate this, so hopefully that will just work.
 It should be called `calibrationParamsToYaml.m`*